jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 >  of mankind, cease to be mischievously manipulated by vested interests, whether
 >  private or public, and will be liberated from the influence of contending
 >  governments and peoples.
->         (Baha'u'llah, The Proclamation of Baha'u'llah, p. xi)
+>         (Shoghi Effendi, The Proclamation of Baha'u'llah, p. xi)

-Yes, Baha'is actually beliee that.
+Yes, Baha'is actually believe that.
 Baha'is have backed the aims of the United Nations during its first initial idealistic years, and continue to work with it even as the problems inherent in its structure and the corruption of its mandate by member states have become all too clear.
 To Baha'is, global thinking is a moral imperative, and fears borne of conspiracy theorizing are simply too far removed to prevent positive action involving international cooperation.
+To this end, Baha'is are told to work for the day where a sort of "World Federation" of all nations enforce universal human rights, work together for matters common to all (such as pollution control) and prevent the unjust wars of corrupt governments against their neighbors and "internal enemies."

-Underlying all of this is a unifying moral imperative - to treat all the members of the world as members of the same family deserving respect.
+Underlying all of this is a unifying moral imperative - to treat all the members of the world as members of the same family deserving respect.(8)

+And if you want to feel special about America, you can continue to do so; Baha'i writings single out America in particular as having a spiritual heritage to defend.
+In 1938 Shoghi Effendi wrote these words, to an America which still proclaimed
+isolationalism:

+>  Outmmediate future must, as a result of this steady, this gradual,
+>  and inevitable absorption in the manifold perplexities and problems
+>  afflicting humanity, be dark and oppressive for that nation.
+The
+>  world-shaking ordeal which Bahá'u'lláh, as quoted in the foregoing
+>  pages, has so graphically prophesied, may find it swept, to an
+>  unprecedented degree, into its vortex.
+Out of it it [America] will
+>  probably emerge, unlike its reactions to the last world conflict,
+>  consciously determined to seize its opportunity, to bring the full
+>  weight of its influence to bear upon the gigantic problems that such
+>  an ordeal must leave in its wake, and to exorcise forever, in
+>  conjunction with its sister nations of both the East and the West,
+>  the greatest curse which, from time immemorial, has afflicted and degraded the human race.
+>
+>  Then, and only then, will the American nation, molded and purified in
+>  the crucible of a common war, inured to its rigors, and disciplined by
+>  its lessons, be in a position to raise its voice in the councils of the
+>  nations, itself lay the cornerstone of a universal and enduring peace,
+>  proclaim the solidarity, the unity, and maturity of mankind, and assist
+>  in the establishment of the promised reign of righteousness on earth.
+>  Then, and only then, will the American nation, while the community of
+>  the American believers within its heart is consummating its divinely
+>  appointed mission, be able to fulfill the unspeakably glorious destiny
+>  ordained for it by the Almighty, and immortally enshrined in the writings
+>  of 'Abdu'l-Bahá.
+>
+>              (Shoghi Effendi, The Advent of Divine Justice, p.
+90)

+Universalism is embedded into the fabric of the Baha'i Faith.
+If you want to understand the culture around us, this is the most apparent way to start.

 ## Special USA Mandate: Antiracism